-A 72 dip, 90x90 px thumbnail for the index page, a max 400 px by any length full image, and your preferred contact information (website, email, phone number, etc.) along with a 1 or 2 sentence description of your work should be sent to webmaster@torontoillustrators.com.
+A 140 dpi, 98x98 px thumbnail for the index page, a max 450 px by any length full image (or images), and your preferred contact information (website, email, phone number, social media, etc.) along with a 1 or 2 sentence description of your work should be sent to webmaster@torontoillustrators.com.

 Once a member, we would request that you link back to this site (http://www.torontoillustrators.com) anywhere on your website with the following button: